 10. Dried Beans

 You really don’t want to put uncooked beans on your Macaw’s menu, either.
 They actually contain a poison called hemaglutin, which is very toxic to birds.
-So, if your heart’s set on feeding them to your Finch, cook them well.

 11. Rhubarb Leaves